 Payday loans can occasionally be helpful when you need emergency cash and are entirely sure you can repay it before or by the time you receive your next paycheck.
 It’s an acceptable remedy if you’re expecting a money transfer and need a financial Band-Aid for an extra couple of days to cover an unexpected expense in a true financial emergency.

 Do your research on the front end of several lenders.
-You need to ensure that your lender is trustworthy before handing over personal information like a Social Security number or phone number.
+You must ensure that your lender is trustworthy before handing over personal information like a Social Security number or phone number.
 Don’t fill out any loan request or sign any loan agreement until you’ve thoroughly vetted your chosen lender.

-The process is straightforward to apply, which means you will be paying triple-digit interest rates.
+The process is straightforward to apply, meaning you will pay triple-digit interest rates.
 Eligibility is simple.
 All you need to fill out the 5-minute application form is your name, date of birth, Social Security number, checking account number, and requested loan amount.
 And you will need to be at least 18 years old and be currently employed.

 Some lenders will consider borrowers regardless of their employment status if they can prove their ability to repay their obligations.